tjizep/rabbit/README.txt

 At the end of the key array rabbit also maintains a single bucket.
 If any key is inserted and a open slot is not found within the current probe length it is added here.
-This bucket is a accessed like a stack. removing items in the middle will reduce its height and new items are added at the back.
+This bucket is a accessed like a stack although removing items in the middle will not reduce its height. items are added at the back.

 In the semi dense variation of the algoritm the size of this bucket is maintained at a constant factor.
 In the sparse version the single bucket size is a logarithmically increasing number.